genesys-samples/DialogFlowCXandAgentAssist/content/030-AgentAssist/20_second.md

 ---
-title: "Configuración de la integración"
+title: "Integration Setup"
 chapter: false
 weight: 20
 ---

-## Configuración de la integración
+## Integration Setup
-1. Cree un proyecto y una cuenta de servicio en su consola de Google Cloud Cloud Platform.
+1. Create a project and a service account in your Google Cloud Cloud Platform console
-    - También puede utilizar el proyecto que creó en la sección Dialogflow CX de este taller.
-Solo tiene que crear una nueva cuenta de servicio dentro de ese proyecto.
+    - You can also use the project that you created in the Dialogflow CX section of this workshop.
+Just create a new service account within that project.
-2. Habilite en su proyecto la "API de Dialogflow" y la "API de etiquetado de datos"
+2. Enable in your project the "Dialogflow API" and the "Data Labeling API"
     - https://cloud.google.com/dialogflow/es/docs/quick/setup#api
     - https://cloud.google.com/ai-platform/data-labeling/docs/before-you-begin
-3. Navegue a la consola Dialogflow para su proyecto y luego actualice al paquete Dialogflow Essentials Pay as You Go
+3. Navigate to the Dialogflow console for your project and then upgrade to the Pay as You Go Dialogflow Essentials Package
     - https://Dialogflow.cloud.google.com/#/agent/${your-project-id}
     ![Pay as you Go](/images/payAsYouGo.jpg)
-4. Instale la integración de Agent Assist con Google Cloud en su consola de administración de Genesys Cloud CX
+4. Install the Agent Assist with Google Cloud Cloud integration into your Genesys Cloud CX admin console
 ![Agent Assist Integration](/images/agentAssistIntegration.jpg)
-5. Edite la integración y añada el ID de proyecto a la pestaña de propiedades
+5. Edit the integration and add the Project ID to the properties tab
 ![Add Project ID](/images/addProjectID.jpg)
-6. Haga clic en Guardar para activar automáticamente la inclusión en la lista permitida del proyecto de la plataforma Google Cloud.
-El proceso de inclusión en la lista de permitidos puede tardar hasta 48 horas, pero el equipo de incorporación de Genesys Cloud le informará cuando la solicitud se ejecute correctamente.
+6. Click save to automatically trigger allow-listing for the Google Cloud Cloud platform project.
+The allow listing process can take up to 48 hours, but the Genesys Cloud onboarding team will inform you when the request executes successfully.
-    - En otras palabras, espere.
-Una vez que reciba la notificación de que la solicitud se ha realizado correctamente, podrá activar la integración y continuar con este taller.
+    - In other words, wait.
+Once you get the notification that the request is successful, you can then activate the integration and then continue on with this workshop.
-    - Si espera más de 72 horas y no ha recibido la notificación de que la solicitud se ha realizado correctamente, póngase en contacto con workshops@genesys.com indicando su ID de organización y región.
+    - If you wait for more than 72 hours and you haven't been notified that the request was successful, please reach out to workshops@genesys.com with your org ID and region.

-Si desea ver un vídeo sobre estos pasos, siga este enlace: https://youtu.be/u-M6HkNf758
+If you wish to watch a video of these steps, follow this link: https://youtu.be/u-M6HkNf758